obniz/obniz/README.md

 ```

 ## Example: browser integrates hardware
-Easy to integrate UI on html and hardware
+It is easy to integrate UI and hardware on html
 ```html
 <input id="slider" type="range"  min="0" max="180" />